ckiggundu/win_fluent_ui/README.md

 # Flutter fluent ui windows desktop application (Template)

-This is a template flutter dektop application with fluent ui package.
+This is a template flutter desktop application with fluent ui package.

 ## Deployment Setup